jsimpso81/PathPlannerLabVIEW/Examples_Pkg/examples/Auto Cmd Swerve/readme.md

 Bookmarks in the LabVIEW project describe some items that may need to be customed on the simulated and physical robots to maximize performance.

-### Using a Custom Trajectory
+### Using a Custom Auto or Trajectory

-New trajectory files can be created and used.
+New auto or trajectory files can be created and used.

 ### Custom Dashboard